cavefire/Bose-Homeassistant/README.md

 - [ ] HDMI settings
 - [ ] Standby timer settings
 - [ ] Optical activation settings
+- [x] Battery Level (for portable speakers)
+- [x] Send arbitrary request via service

+### Services

+- `bose.send_custom_request` - Send a custom request to the speaker.
+This can be used to control features that are not yet implemented in the integration and for debugging purposes.

+### Supported Devices

+All devices controllable using the BOSE App should work.
+Here is the list of devices, that have been tested:

+- [x] Soundbar 700
+- [x] Soundbar 900
+- [x] Soundbar Ultra
+- [x] Portable Speaker

+If you have a device that is not listed here, please open an issue or a pull request.
+These devices only work with the features that are marked as completed above.
+Some features might not work due to hardware or software limitations.
+**If a feature is missing on your device, please open an issue.**

 ## Contributing
 This project is a work in progress, and contributions are welcome!